matzegoebel/run_WRF/README.md

 With the `-c` option you can specify an alternative config file (default is `config`).

 The log output is written to `init.log/init.err` and `run.log/run.err` in the respective simulation folder for initialization and simulation mode, respectively.
 The subdirectory for the simulation output can be specified in the script or with the `-o` option.
+Currently, the default config file uses the environment variables `$wrf_builds`, `$wrf_runs` and `$wrf_res` as base directories for WRF build, run and output directories, respectively.

 If the simulation folder (in init mode) or the output files (in simulation mode) already exist, the desired action can be specified with the `-e` option: Skipping this run (`-e s`), overwriting (`-e o`) or backing up the data (`-e b`).

 When run on a cluster, the `-q` flag allows submitting the jobs with SGE.
 Email settings for SGE can be set with the  `-m` option (set your email address in the job scripts `init_wrf.job` and `run_wrf.job` beforehand).
 To control which modules are loaded for cluster jobs, take a look at `init_wrf.job` and `run_wrf.job`.

 The package simplifies requesting job resources like virtual memory, runtime and number of CPUs.
 If the runtime of jobs is not specified in the config file, the program searches for simulations with an identical namelist file (except for some parameters irrelevant to the runtime per time step) and uses the runtime information in the respective log file.
 For this purpose, you can create short test simulations (with `-q` option) by setting a small value for `rt` and one repitition per configuration (`n_rep=1`) in your config file.

+If not using SGE, the simulations are started simultaneously and run in the background, by default.
+The `-w` option allows to wait for a simulation (or pool of simulations, see below) to finish, before submitting the next.

 If a simulation aborts, simply run `submit_jobs.py -r`.
 This restarts the simulations from the most recent restart files.
 The original output is moved to a backup folder called `rst`.
 An unlimited number of restarts is possible.
 To concatenate the files from the original and the restarted runs (with overlap removed), use the script `concat_restart.py` after all runs are finished.